Parameters of an Email and Its Elements

 As you can see in this article recommendations and examples, modern marketers are engines of revolution in email marketing - they are still continue to break the limits in emails design, so can you.

-In eSputnik we are proud that our clients may become leaders of this progress using our adaptive email editor.
-Standard eSputnik templates are designed for 600 px (desktop version) and 320 px (mobile), one can created it in several simple clicks without any HTML skills as well as to process the mobile layout of each particular email.
+We are proud that our clients may become leaders of this progress using our adaptive email editor.
+Standard our templates are designed for 600 px (desktop version) and 320 px (mobile), one can created it in several simple clicks without any HTML skills as well as to process the mobile layout of each particular email.